What Counts as Excessive Force by a Police Officer?

 - Photos, videos, or audio of the incident

-- Names and contact information of other witnesses of the incident
+- Names and contact information of other witnesses to the incident

 Having key details will allow you to make a report to the correct authority.